rcskids/ScriptLinkStandard/README.md

 * RowObject
 * FieldObject

-Each object includes a variety of methods designed to help manage or modify the received OptionObject or OptionObject2.
+Each object includes a variety of methods designed to help manage or modify the received OptionObject, OptionObject2, or OptionObject2015.
 For example,
 * To get a FieldValue from an OptionObject without Multiple Iteration tables, you can write `string value = optionObject.GetFieldValue(fieldNumber);`.
 * To set a FieldValue in an OptionObject without Multiple Iteration tables, you can write `optionObject.SetFieldValue(fieldNumber, fieldValue);`.
 * To set a FieldObject as Required in an OptionObject, you can write `optionObject.SetRequiredFields(fieldNumbers);` using a List<string> containing the FieldNumber(s) to require.
 This also works for enabling, disabling, locking, and unlocking.